Saddle Rock, New York

 Saddle Rock is a village on the Great Neck Peninsula in the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York, United States.
-The population was 830 at the 2010 census.
+The population was 989 at the time of the 2020 census.

 History

-The first settlers arrived in the 17th century.
-The Village of Saddle Rock is so named for an offshore boulder that gives the appearance of a saddle, first noted on a map in 1658.
+The area now consisting of the Village of Saddle Rock was, like the rest of the Great Neck Peninsula, originally inhabited by the Matinecock Native Americans.
+The first European settlers arrived in the area during the 17th century.
+The Village of Saddle Rock is so named for an offshore boulder that gives the appearance of a saddle, first noted on a map in 1658, during these early years of European settlement.

 The village is also home to a historic mill.
 Officially known as the Saddle Rock Grist Mill, it was built circa 1700 and is located inside a small cove that opens onto Little Neck Bay off Long Island Sound.
 The mill is listed in the National Register of Historic Places and is the oldest continually operating tidal grist mill in the United States.
 The mill is now owned and operated by Nassau County as a working museum open to the public.
-The mill has been restored to its mid-19th-century appearance and is located on Grist Mill Lane in Saddle Rock.
+The mill has been restored to its mid-19th-century appearance and is located on Grist Mill Lane.

 The first Mayor of Saddle Rock was Roswell Eldridge, who was appointed "Acting Mayor" after he had incorporated his own private estate as the Village of Saddle Rock in 1911.

 In 1926, Eldridge's wife, Louise Udall Skidmore Eldridge, officially became the first female Mayor of Saddle Rock, and reportedly the first female Mayor in the state of New York.
 Louise Eldridge served as Mayor from 1926 until her death in 1947.
 She was also the last private individual to own the grist mill.